-These deep-fried oyster mushrooms make a delicious vegan mock fried chicken.
-Battered, seasoned, and fried to a crispy golden brown, these fried mushrooms will satisfy your comfort food cravings!
+These deep-fried oyster mushrooms make a delicious vegan fried chicken.
+Battered, seasoned to perfection, and fried to a crispy golden brown, these fried mushrooms will satisfy your comfort food cravings!

 These crispy fried oyster mushrooms are full of flavor with a crunchy coating and tender meaty center.
-It's a great plant-based meat alternative, plus it's easy to make this recipe gluten-free and soy-free as well, so anyone can enjoy them.
+It’s a great plant-based fried chicken alternative, plus it’s easy to make this recipe gluten-free and soy-free as well, so anyone can enjoy them.

-I like to make vegan fried chicken alternatives from chicken seitan like in my "chicken" nuggets or "chicken" patties.
-I also love vegan popcorn chicken made from Butler soy curls, but this oyster mushroom chicken recipe is the only one that can easily be made gluten-free and soy-free.
+I like to make vegan fried chicken alternatives from chicken seitan like in my “chicken” nuggets or “chicken” patties.
+I also love vegan popcorn chicken made from Butler Soy Curls, but this oyster mushroom chicken recipe is the only one that can easily be made gluten-free and soy-free too.

 - Oyster Mushrooms - you can find these at most large grocery stores.
 However, I find the best deals on them at my local Asian market.